 Prof. Dr. med.
 Heike Rittner, spokesperson for the Centre for Interdisciplinary Pain Medicine (ZiS) and chair pain medicine, and Prof. Dr. med.
-Claudia Sommer, consultant at the Neurological Clinic and Polyclinic, spent 90 minutes answering questions on all aspects of chronic pain.
+Claudia Sommer, consultant at the Neurological Clinic and Polyclinic, spent 90 minutes answering questions on ALL aspects of chronic pain.
 In a short introductory lecture, the two experts first presented the latest findings and developments in the diagnosis and treatment of migraine and chronic pain in general.
 Chronic pain is no longer an inevitable fate, but can be favourably influenced by a variety of therapeutic approaches.

 Interdisciplinary Multimodal Therapy and Pain Research